twarlop/labels/README.md

 ##installation instructions:

+edit: 4 oktober 2013
+FOR SOME REASON FILES ARE NOT AUTO INCLUDED FROM VENDOR DIR...

 run composer install/update

 at the moment, the css and js files are included from the vendor dir, so no need to copy.
 Except for the ajax and sos_tools file